farazshaikh/icreact/README.md

    npm run build
 ```

-4. Modify the dfx.json to pick up the web asset from the my-app react project.
+4. Modify the dfx.json to pick up the web asset from the react web app.
 Apply the following patch to your dfx.json
 ```bash
 # git diff ./dfx.json